dbehailu/android-booksearch-exercise/README.md

 # Book Search App

 Android app that leverages the [OpenLibrary API](https://openlibrary.org/developers/api) to search books and display cover images.
 This app is to be used as the base app for adding suggested extensions.
-This app was created during my time at my Facebook University for Engineers internship.

 ![Imgur](http://i.imgur.com/NJmF42Yl.png)